 A bachelor's degree is the usual entry level requirement for a job in social work.
 Most employers prefer candidates who have a bachelor's degree in social work; however, aspiring social workers may also find jobs with majors in sociology, psychology and similar fields.
 Social work majors may take courses in human behavior, social work practice and social welfare.

 A master's degree in social work may be required for certain positions, especially for clinical work and in schools and health environments.
 Although a bachelor's degree in social work is not needed to begin a master's program, prior coursework in psychology, social work, sociology and political science are helpful.

 Social workers who use titles, such as licensed social worker, or participate in clinical practice are regulated in all states and the District of Columbia.
-Standards vary by state, but licensure requirements typically include two years or 3,000 hours of supervised clinical work.
+Standards vary by state, but licensure requirements typically include two years of supervised clinical work.